Keystone logo

 Filippa Nyqvist is an international student with a Bachelor's in Politics and International relations.
 She often shares her study abroad experiences on TikTok.

-Below are her tips for prospective international students who want to study in Berlin.
+Here are her top tips for prospective international students who want to study in Berlin.

 Want to learn more on how to study in Germany?